 When completely cooled the cookies are ready to be iced.

-Place the icing sugar and almond extract into a bowl.
+First of all, place the icing sugar and almond extract into a bowl.
 Add tap water, a little at a time (I use a teaspoon to add the water), mixing thoroughly after each addition.

 The icing is at the correct thickness when it can hold a figure of eight shape for a moment, when drizzled onto itself with a spoon.